 This is a land of extremes, with some of the best climbing and hiking around – from easy walks through the mountains above Schynige Platte to the extremes of the North Face of the Eiger.
 But you don’t need to be super-fit to explore the Swiss Alps – a network of cable cars and mountain railways make the region’s beautiful scenery accessible to everyone.

-For the most beautiful views around, rid the train to Jungfraujoch Top of Europe.
+For the most beautiful views around, ride the train to Jungfraujoch Top of Europe.
 Leaving the mountain meadows of Grindelwald or Lauterbrunnen behind, it travels to Kleine Scheidegg at the base of the Eiger before tunnelling right through the mountain – an impressive engineering feat which took 16 years to build.
 At 3454 metres above sea level, the viewpoint at the top will take your breath away, as will the views across the Aletsch Glacier, with a sea of white opening up in front of you.
 Wrap up warm though as it’s always winter up at the top.

 You can also get up close to the Aletsch Glacier via the gondolas from either Bettmeralp or Eggishorn.
 Or try out something more extreme at Grindelwald First.
 In winter the area is a ski resort with 49km of slopes to explore.
 But in the summer you can try out adrenaline-fuelled activities like the zip wire, glider or the cliff walk, with metal walkways bolted into the side of steep mountain cliffs.